SM0309-25/playmersiv-be-refactoredcode/README.md

 # playmersiv-be-refactoredcode
-This is the refactored code for playmersiv be code
+This is the refactored code for playmersiv be code.
+This code base is the refactored version of playmersiv-be-refactored code